hari255/hari255/README.md

-# Harinath Mandha's Data Science Portfolio

-Welcome to my GitHub repository!
+# Welcome.

 I am Harinath Mandha, a passionate data professional with over 4 years of experience in Data Science.
-I hold a Master of Science degree in Data Analytics.

-My expertise lies in Machine Learning, Statistics, and Artificial Intelligence, with proficiency in Python, SQL, and R. My strong background in Analytics, ETL processes, and Machine Learning makes me a valuable asset to any data science team.
++ My expertise lies in Exploratory data analysis, Machine Learning, and Statistics, with proficiency in Python, SQL, and R.

++ My strong background in Analytics, ETL processes, and Machine Learning makes me a valuable asset to any data science team.

 ## Introduction